DETAILED ACTION

 Rationale and Motivation (MPEP 2142-2143)

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to produce a coating composition, and specifically a nail coating composition including a polythiol compound in combination with acrylate monomers/oligomers and a storage stabilizer such as phosphoric acid, as suggested by OKAZAKI and COOKE, in order to produce a (nail) coating composition that is chip resistant and having good adhesion, as suggested by COOKE ([0056]-[0057]), while providing good stability as suggested by OKAZAKI; and further to utilize known (meth)acrylate polymers for such coating compositions such as 2-hydroxypropyl methacrylate and/or dimethylol tricyclodecane diacrylate, as suggested by TAKEMOTO.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to produce a coating composition, such as a nail coating composition including a polythiol compound in combination with acrylate monomers/oligomers and a storage stabilizer such as phosphoric acid, as suggested by OKAZAKI and COOKE, in order to produce a (nail) coating composition that is chip resistant and having good adhesion, as suggested by COOKE ([0056]-[0057]), while providing good stability as suggested by OKAZAKI; and further to utilize known (meth)acrylate polymers for such coating compositions such as 2-hydroxypropyl methacrylate and/or dimethylol tricyclodecane diacrylate, as suggested by TAKEMOTO.

 From the teachings of the references, it is apparent that one of ordinary skill in the art would have had a reasonable expectation of success in producing the claimed invention because it would have required no more than an ordinary level of skill to formulate a (nail) coating composition including conventional known ingredients for the same.
 Therefore, the invention as a whole would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, as evidenced by the references, especially in the absence of evidence to the contrary.